“Beyond the Survival of the Fittest: why Cooperation, Not Competition, is the Key of Life” (Nowak and HIghfield 2012b).

 Alternative evolutionary theories that complement or extend the Darwinian view facilitate the detection of cooperation in nature.
 For example, Nowak found that in addition to natural selection we should recognize natural cooperation.
 Self-organization does not require competition.
 A more feminine way of doing science, which can be practiced by both men and women, can also open our eyes to perceive cooperation in nature.
 Neo-Darwinians tend to pay selective attention to competition and then present a distorted picture of nature that exaggerates the importance of competition and undervalues cooperation.
 As this distortion is projected into human society it may have grave consequences: it may undermine a more harmonious coexistence and maybe even threaten our survival.
-At least it creates more stress that undermines our health.
+It creates more stress that undermines our health.
 As an antidote to this widespread malaise, the importance of relaxation and meditation is becoming increasingly recognized.

 Augros, R. and G. Stanciu.
 1987.
 The New Biology.
 Boston & London: The new Science Library, Shambhala.